SFang-cmd/obiKnowledge/sophSpring/EAS 5450/HW 3.md

 - Describe the evolution of Charles Ferguson’s original idea to Vermeer’s eventual product.
 What market opportunities and competitive forces drove the evolution?
+	- Started off as a 3-part product:
+		- Server for storing and transmitting info
+		- Browser for retrieving the info
+		- Development tool for creating online interfaces
+	- Bc the world wide web already existed, no need for server structure or browers, just needed development tool
+	- Market opportunities
+		- Explosive growth of the world-wide web (20% monthly!)
+		- Lack of
 - What were the sources and amounts of capital for Vermeer from its inception in late 1993 through the end of the (C) case in December 1995?
+	- Bootstrapping
+	- VC
+	-
 - Describe the working climate within Vermeer during the time of the (B) case?
 Was this a company you would want to work for at that time?
 Why?
 - What was Vermeer’s marketing strategy as described in the (B) case?
 - Vermeer was facing 4 alternative courses of action in the (C) case.
 What were the pros and cons of these several alternatives?
 What about the pros and cons from Microsoft’s perspective?